PROGrand/yolo-coreml/README.md

-# yolo-coreml
+# yolo-coreml for YOLOv3 and YOLOv4

 ## Quick Start
-I will demonstrate, how to create and use realtime object detection engine using [YOLOv3](http://pjreddie.com/darknet/yolo/) and iOS.
+I will demonstrate, how to create and use realtime object detection engine using [YOLO](http://pjreddie.com/darknet/yolo/) and iOS.
 For network creation i use Ubuntu 19.04 with NVidia GPU.
 For iOS compilation i use Catalina and Xcode 11.
 Also we need two virtualenvs in ubuntu - for python2 and python3.